govau/observatory-website/content/tools.md

 <h2 class="mt-0"><a href="https://github.com/govau/ursa-major">Ursa Major</a></h2>

-Currently in Alpha, this is the source code behind <a href="https://analytics.service.gov.au">analytics.service.gov.au</a>.
+This is the source code behind <a href="https://analytics.service.gov.au">analytics.service.gov.au</a>, currently in Alpha.
 Here you will find logic for creating visualisations as well as fetching data from google cloud storage.

 <p class="inline">Tags:</p>